 - 1 cup salsa

-- additional diced fire-roasted peppers as a garnish
+- additional diced fire-roasted peppers, diced tomatoes, fresh cilantro, as garnish optional

 Let’s Get You Cookin’,